ytmytm/c128-bytewide-color-ram-1571cr-expansion/README.md

 Parts needed:

 - 24-pin socket to be soldered in place of removed U19
-- two sets of 24 round pins
+- two sets of 12 round pins (24 total)
 - 4066 analog quad switch and 14-pin socket for it
 - 24-pin socket for 2K SRAM (2016) *or* 28-pin socket for 32K SRAM (62256)
 - 8x2K RAM (ideally 2016 desoldered from the board) *or* 8x32K SRAM (62256)